-“The caring and supporting nature of the school and its staff has enabled our son to excel.”
+“The caring and supporting nature of the school and its staff has enabled our child to excel.”
 Parent

-Pupils at Solefield have pastoral contact time at the start and end of each day with caring and dedicated form teachers in which they are encouraged to explore and discuss their emotions, as well as weekly RSHE sessions in forms and houses.
+Pupils at Solefield have pastoral contact time at the start and end of each day with caring and dedicated form teachers in which they are encouraged to explore and discuss their emotions, as well as weekly RSHE (Relationships, Sex and Health Education) sessions in forms and houses.
 In addition to their form teacher, each year group has a team of teachers who are with them at form time enabling them to work in groups of 4 or 5 (sometimes smaller) with a dedicated pastoral teacher.